pepahlavacek/react-component-autocomplete-sublime/README.md

 src/scripts/components
 ```

-The only contents of the file should be path to the component folder (folder containing components you'd like to autocomplete).
+It should only contain a path to the component folder (folder containing components you'd like to autocomplete).

+## To Do
+- [ ] Use relative path in `require` statements
+- [ ] Replace any file extension in `require` statements, not just `cjsx`